matkoniecz/lunar_assembler/ARCHITECTURE.md

+# Why it exists

+I needed SVG generator from OpenStreetMap data that would be accessible to anyone, without requirements to install anything new.

+Generated SVG must be usable as design files for laser cutter, for a [specific project](https://wiki.openstreetmap.org/wiki/Microgrants/Microgrants_2020/Proposal/Tactile_maps_for_blind_or_visually_impaired_children) (tactile maps for blind or visually impaired children).

+I am not a JS expert, I prefer to ship something rather than produce piles of beautiful unused code - so first version will be as dumb as possible.

 # Why JS?
 Why?

 I started writing it as Python script, before realising that intended audience should not be assumed to be programmers (unlike say [library for automating OSM edits](https://github.com/matkoniecz/osm_bot_abstraction_layer)).